dfsp-spirit/cpp_geodesics/README_geodcircles.md

 #### Example 1

-In this example, we want to run geodcircles with default settings in the current working directory, and use the mentioned `subjects.txt` file you provide:
+In this example, we want to run `geodcircles` with default settings in the current working directory, and use the mentioned `subjects.txt` file you provide:

 ```shell
 cd ~/data/study1/freesurfer_output/       # or whereever your data is
 ~/cpp_geodesics/geodcircles subjects.txt
 ```

 This will run on the full resolution meshes, and may take quite a while.
 On a single core machine, this will take several hours per mesh (hemisphere).
+It will not use any cortex labels, so the computations will run on the full mesh, including the medial wall.

 #### Example 2

 In this example, we assume that you have created down-sampled meshes, as dicussed above in section `Required input files and downsampling FreeSurfer meshes`.
 We assume that for each subject, the ICO6-downsampled meshes are stored in the files `<subject>/surf/lh.pialsurface6` and `<subject>/surf/rh.pialsurface6`.
 We also assume that you want to exclude the medial wall during computations, and that you therefore also created down-sampled cortex labels for each subject, which are stored in the files `<subject>/label/lh.cortex6.label` and `<subject>/label/rh.cortex6.label`.

-Again, we want to run geodcircles in the current working directory, and use the mentioned `subjects.txt` file you provide:
+Again, we want to run `geodcircles` in the current working directory, and use the mentioned `subjects.txt` file you provide:

 ```shell
 cd ~/data/study1/freesurfer_output/       # or whereever your data is